Covid: pandemic is not even close, warns WHO | coronavirus

 Spanish government data showed that new infections had started to fall for the first time since the wave began two and a half months ago — although experts say preliminary data cannot be overinterpreted.

-In the UK, government ministers are expected to review coronavirus restrictions on Wednesday, amid a drop in daily infections.
+In Britain, government ministers are expected to review coronavirus restrictions on Wednesday, amid a drop in daily infections.